lucas-andrade94/react-bytebank/README.md

 </h1>

 <h4 align="center">
-  	Project of an bank page
+  	Project of a bank page
 </h4>

 <p>Project developed in a course from alura.com.br</p>